KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 # Zenetist Structural Decode 18 — The Waters / The Sea

 **Primary Structural Diagnosis:**
-The **Primordial Field of Unstructured Potential and Motive Infinity.**
+The **Primordial Field of Root‑Structural Potential and Motive Infinity.**
-The Waters symbolize the **Khaonic** principle in its **Latent** and **Motive** states—the Dispersive field from which all Form Emanates and to which it Returns.
+The Waters symbolize **L₀ (Bifurcal Coherence)** in its primarily Khaonic expression—Dispersive potential stirred by Motive Infinity, though the Aionic stillness of the root-structural ground underlies even the Deep.
-They embody L₄ (DP: Morgis) in its unrefined aspect: the Collective Unconscious, Emotion, Intuition, and the Source of Life (L₄ (DP: Morgis)) itself.
+They embody L₄ (DP: Morgis) in their unrefined aspect: the Collective Unconscious, Emotion, Intuition, and the Source of Life itself.

 **Core Glyphic Sequence:**
 `♾ → 〄 → {▽, ⊘, ↺, ⟳}`